 This is a strategic initiative of the President of the SAMRC.
 The objective of the project is for the SAMRC to increase its footprint nationally to include all strata of universities - particularly to include under resourced universities otherwise referred to as Historically Disadvantaged Institutions (HDIs).
 To date, eight universities have been invited for participation under this initiative, namely: i) University of Limpopo, ii) University of Venda, iii) University of Zululand, iv) University of Fort Hare, v) Walter Sisulu University, vi) University of the Western Cape, vii) Mangosutho University of Technology and viii) Sefako Makgatho University.

-Each university is awarded one million rand per financial year (R1 000 000.00 per FY) for five years.
+Each university is awarded one million rand per financial year ) for five years.
 Currently there are 16 funded PIs hosted in the eight universities.

 |RCDI POSTGRADUATE SCHOLARSHIP PROGRAMME|

-Postgraduate scholars are identified and supervised by a PI funded under the RCDI project described in 6 above.
-The scholars do research towards an MSc or PhD at the University in which the funded PI is doing his/her research.
-Post graduate scholars are awarded scholarships worth R160 000.00 pa for MSc and R200 000.00 pa for PhD to degree completion.
+Postgraduate scholars are identified and supervised by a PI funded under the RCDI project.
+The scholars do research towards an MSc or PhD using the structure provided by the funded RCDI project and contributing to the main aim and objectives of the project Post graduate scholars are awarded scholarships worth R160 000.00 pa for MSc and R200 000.00 pa for PhD to degree completion.

 Application process is by identification and invitation by RCDI funded PI at the HDI.